deckhouse/sds-replicated-volume/docs/FAQ.md

 ## How do I restore LINSTOR DB from backup?

-The backups of LINSTOR resources are stored as CRD YAML files and have a segmented format.
+The backups of LINSTOR resources are stored in Custom Resources `replicatedstoragemetadatabackups.storage.deckhouse.io` and have a segmented format.
 Backup occurs automatically on a schedule.

 An example of a correctly formatted backup looks like this: